 Computers and Information Technology play an important role as tools in learning.
 The College has adopted a strategy to ensure our students have the best access to the latest in technology.
+Students in Year 10 - 12 may choose a device that best meets their needs and must bring it to school each day.

-From Foundation - Year 3, students have daily access to iPads.
-From Years 3 - 6 students have daily access to Chromebooks in addition to iPads.
-The College places importance in its ICT program on educating the user to be a savvy but wise user of technology.
+The College places importance in its ICT program on educating the user to be wise and discerning user of technology.